Inspection Reports for Farmington Station, A Senior Living Residence

 Deficiencies (1)

-Failure to ensure the development of policies and procedures to follow for fall incidents, including incomplete incident report and lack of policy for documenting fall circumstances.
+Failure to ensure the development of policies and procedures to follow for fall incidents, including incomplete incident report and/or fall investigation, and lack of policy or guideline for documenting the circumstances of a fall with root cause analysis.

 Report Facts